sampadk04/sampadk04/README.md

 - 👋 Hi, I’m @sampadk04
-- 👀 I’m interested in DNNs
+- 👀 I’m interested in 0_0
-- 🌱 I’m currently an aspiring Data Scientist
+- 🌱 I’m an aspiring Data Scientist
 - 💞️ I’m looking to collaborate on 0_0
-- 📫 How to reach me - sampaddavcspur2001@gmail.com
+- 📫 Reach me at sampaddavcspur2001@gmail.com

 <!---
 sampadk04/sampadk04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.